A sampling of some artistic endeavors including plays and comic strips that credit, portray, or otherwise make reference

 Though no one is explicitly named, you can recognize Dr Mack, Brazilian Shaman Bernardo Peixoto, Sequoyah Trueblood (“resembles Johnny Cash,” Chast notes), one of the “experiencers” from John Mack’s book Passport to the Cosmos, Dr Edgar Mitchell (still wearing his silver space suit in Chast’s vision), and others.

 Aliens, Ahoy! first ran in DoubleTake (an art magazine associated with Duke University), in the Winter 1999 issue.
-To the best of our knowledge it has not yet been reprinted in any of Chast’s books of collected works, Theories of Everything: Selected, Collected, Health-Inspected Cartoons by Roz Chast 1978-2006 (2008, Bloomsbury USA, ISBN: 9781596915404).
+It was later reprinted in one of Chast’s books of collected works, Theories of Everything: Selected, Collected, Health-Inspected Cartoons by Roz Chast 1978-2006 (2008, Bloomsbury USA, ISBN: 9781596915404).

 Full-size image not available due to copyright restrictions; buy the book Theories of Everything.

 by William Baer